The ModelFront API predicts the quality of machine translations.

 503

-When a model, including the default model, is temporarily unavailable
+When a model is temporarily unavailable

 500